 Through the creation of a climate-related belief statement and TCFD framework document, the Trustee has created a governance structure which specifies roles regarding climate change risks and opportunities.
 Climate beliefs have been articulated within the climate-related belief statement.
-Further, the Trustee has received training on climate change risks and opportunities, carbon emission and targets, climate change scenario analysis, and stewardship to help in its understanding of how climate change may impact the Fund, and to provide appropriate scrutiny of the advice it receives.
+The Trustee - via the Joint Investment Committee ("JIC") - receives regular training relating to responsible investment, including climate-related risks and opportunities specifically to help its understanding of how climate change may impact the Fund, and to provide appropriate scrutiny of the advice it receives.
+For example, the Trustee received training on climate change metrics, including an introduction to the data quality metric, as well as further training on stewardship.